Silicon

 low-cost polycrystalline Si feedstock.
 The PV industry has in the past relied on reject silicon from the

 electronics industry for use as feedstock.
-But the PV industry has been growing at an average rate of 20% over
+But the PV industry has been growing

 ___________________________